watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 pip install -e . --no-cache
 ```

-Enter the mujoco-py folder and install mujoco-py dependencies.
-Or refer to mujoco-py repo for details. https://github.com/openai/mujoco-py
+2.2 Enter the mujoco-py folder and install mujoco-py dependencies.
+Or refer to mujoco-py repo for details. (you need to actually go the repo and read stuff, dependencies won't install themselves for you.) https://github.com/openai/mujoco-py
 ```
 cd mujoco-py
 pip install -r requirements.txt pip install -r requirements.dev.txt
 ```

-3.
+3. Get mujoco
-create .mujoco folder under your home:
+3.1 create .mujoco folder under your home:
 ```
 cd ~
 mkdir .mujoco
 ```
-and put mjpro150 folder into this folder also put in your liscense.
+and put mjpro150 folder (download it from their website) into this folder also put in your liscense (use school liscence).
 **NOTE**: THE HPC IS RUNNING LINUX SYSTEM, MEANING IF YOU USE MAC/WINDOWS, YOU CANNOT JUST COPY YOUR MUJOCO BINARY (MAC/WINDOWS VERSION) INTO THE HPC MACHINES.
 Instead, you should download the linux version of mujoco binary from the mujoco website on your machine and then transfer to hpc using Filezella, or download it from mujoco website to hpc directly, using sth like wget.

 4.
-add additional library path line to .bashrc,
+add additional library path line to .bashrc, (if it's on your own computer this step will be different, your path will not be the hpc path, you can just try create a mujoco env in python, then it will give an error, follow the instrustion with the error to add path.
+In that case you can do step 5 first, then do step 4.)
 you can just run the following command to do this (or you can just try import mujoco_py in python and follow the mujoco_py error message.):
 `echo 'export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/gpfsnyu/home/NETID/.mujoco/mjpro150/bin' >> ~/.bashrc`
 **NOTE**: `NETID` should be your netid, please change that part. **NOTE** that you should use single quotation marks `'`, don't use double quotation, otherwise the line added to your .bashrc will be different.